JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-intro.md

 To access platform-specific APIs from shared code, you can use another Kotlin mechanism, *expected and actual declarations*.
 This way, you can declare that you `expect` a platform-specific API in common code but provide a separate `actual` implementation for each target platform.
 You can use this mechanism with different Kotlin concepts, including functions, classes, and interfaces.
-For example, you can define a function in common code, but provide its implementation using a platform-specific library in a corresponding source set.
+For example, you can define a function in common code but provide its implementation using a platform-specific library in a corresponding source set.

 For more details on this topic, see: